Small Telescopes: Detectability and the Evaluation of Replication Results

 December 10, 2013

 How should we evaluate replication results?
 By far the most common approach is to consider them successful if p<.05, failures otherwise.
 By ignoring effect size this approach is fundamentally flawed, easily leading to inferences opposite of what the evidence merits.
-Its problems are demonstrated revisiting replications of three famous findings: the embodiment of morality, the endowment effect, and weather & happiness.
+These problems are demonstrated revisiting replications of three famous findings: the embodiment of morality, the endowment effect, and weather & happiness.
 A new approach is proposed.
-It combines effect-size estimation with hypothesis testing into a single test.
+It combines effect-size estimation with null hypothesis testing into a single test.
 It evaluates if replications rule-out an effect big enough to be detectable with the original study.
-Benefits include: (i) distinguishing p>.05 replications that are simply too-noisy from those that indicate the effect is zero/negligible, (ii) “protecting” true findings from underpowered replications, (iii) incorporating effect size within a hypothesis-testing framework, and vice versa, and (iv) arriving at intuitively compelling inferences in general and for the revisited replications in particular.
+Benefits include: (i) distinguishing p>.05 replications that are simply too-noisy from those that indicate the effect is undetectably different from zero, (ii) “protecting” true findings from underpowered replications, (iii) incorporating effect size estimation within a hypothesis-testing framework, and vice versa, and (iv) arriving at intuitively compelling inferences in general and for the revisited replications in particular.

 Keywords: Replications, power, p-values, effect sizeworking papers series